Skip to content

 You’ve completed this exercise when you can:

-Next Module: Module 0.5: Editing Files — Learn how to actually put content inside files using a text editor that runs right in your terminal.
+Next Module: Module 0.5: Editing Files — Learn how to put real content inside files using a terminal text editor.